+If you're currently wondering, "How much do Udemy instructors make?"
+It depends on where your sales is coming from.
 On Udemy, you can create promotional coupons that bring students to your course landing page.

 But if the sale is done through one of the large organic channels, like search or suggested courses, the instructor will currently receive 37% of the sale, here are the latest conditions.

 Like most platforms, Udemy also has an Affiliate program, so it’s possible that your sale was brought in by an affiliate link.

 This means that in that scenario, the sale price will be split into 3 parties: Udemy, the affiliate, and yourself.
 The current affiliate commission is 15% from what I could gather, so there is that to keep in mind too.

 How I Started Selling Courses on Udemy and Became Successful

 I’ve talked about this in more detail in this other post How I Made $1.615.000 Selling Online Courses (So Far), but I started thinking about teaching on Udemy back in 2014.

 Back then, the platform was still quite young but it already had a lot of students.
 I was a student (and still am) on Udemy and took many courses there over the years to learn all sorts of skills, so I knew about the power of online courses and self-education.

 With Udemy, I managed to train myself in a lot of software development topics and other skills that I could apply directly to my job, in a very practical and fun way.